ruby-rdf/spira/README.md

     dancing_queen.has_predicate?(RDF::URI.new('http://example.org/vocab/title'))  #=> true
     dancing_queen.has_predicate?(RDF::URI.new('http://example.org/vocab/artist')) #=> true

-#### repository_name

-Provides this class with a default repository to use instead of the `:default` repository if one is not set.

-    class Song < Spira::Base
-      configure :repository_name => :songs
-    end

-See 'Defining Repositories' for more information.

 ### Property Options

 Spira classes can have properties that are either singular or a list.
 For a